 And the fish?

 “Give a man a fish, feed him for a day; teach a man to fish, feed him for life”.
-As well as sending you off with the tools for the job search, I’ll teach you how to develop them yourself; giving you the knowledge and confidence to be self-sufficient in applying for jobs.
+As well as sending you off with the tools for the job search and your career development, I’ll also teach you how to develop them yourself; giving you the knowledge and confidence to be self-sufficient in applying for jobs.

 Some people like to visualise themselves achieving their goals.
-Perhaps you will also be able to relate the bear who has successfully caught his fish as an image of your future success in winning that job!
+Perhaps you will also be able to relate the bear who has successfully caught his fish as an image of your future success in kicking those career goals!